 At the top, click search.

 We now go to a screen that shows us the root is Elohiym, (sometimes seen as Elohim).
 Look over the meanings of the word and note that this is a plural word in Hebrew.
-When we read “In the beginning God created the heaven and the earth,” what are we really reading if we substitute some of the other words into this verse like “In the beginning, the Gods, or divine ones, and angels created the heaven and the earth.”
+The reference to H433 is a singular use of God.
+When we read “In the beginning God created the heaven and the earth,” what we might be reading if we substitute some of these other words into this verse is “In the beginning, the Gods, or great ones, and angels created the heaven and the earth.”

 Now click your back button and click on H1254 next to the word created.
 This word “bara” has meanings to create, shape, and form things.
 Scroll down on the page and you’ll see where this word is used all through the scriptures.
 Note that the same word for create is used for the heavens, the earth, the creatures, man, and everything God created.
 Now compare your new understanding of Genesis 1:1 to Abraham 4:1 in the Pearl of Great Price.